 Learn how to customize default detection rules, so that identified risky events better reflect your company environment

 Safetica NXT audits outgoing file transfers from endpoints where it is installed.
-To minimize false positives and make the detection of risky events more effective, Safetica allows you to create your own detection rules.
-With their help, you can explicitly state whether you consider an event high-risk or safe, and thus tailor the detection rules to your own company environment.
+To minimize false positives and make the detection of risky events more effective, Safetica NXT allows you to create your own detection rules.
+With their help, you can explicitly state whether you consider an event high-risk or safe, and thus tailor the detection process to your own company environment.

 To create a new detection rule:

 1. Go to Data security > Detection rules.